andrewbrandwood/isomorphic-handlebars-demo/readme.md

 		'views/_partials/button/button.hbs'
 	];
 ```

+*Be careful to only identify the templates you need as `templates.js` is referenced at runtime.
+This is an extra resource the client needs to download*

-2. We need to register our partial to bind that reference to the object created in step one.
+2. In `main.js` register the partial to bind the reference to the object.

 ```js
 function registerPartials(){